Playoff run? Jets need to go back to being a running team

 Having White back on the field after his rib injury sidelined him for two games certainly gives the Jets a better chance at winning on Sunday and at hitting the crease that has opened for them to make the playoffs.

-If they really want to finish strong and put a dent in the postseason, though, it won’t be White who leads them to it.
-For that to happen the Jets need to return to the team they are at their core and recapture their ethos.
+To finish strong and put a dent in the postseason, though, it won’t be White who’s responsible.
+For that to happen, the Jets need to return to the team they are at their core and recapture their ethos.

 They need to go back to being a running team.

-Over the past few weeks that identity has withered.
+In the past few weeks, that identity has withered.
 Individual players certainly haven’t been able to perform on a down-to-down basis.
 The offensive coaches have tried to get a little cute in order to protect vulnerabilities when Zach Wilson has been on the field.
-Opposing defenses have been crowding the line of scrimmage daring the anemic passing game to try to beat them.
+Opposing defenses have been crowding the line of scrimmage, daring the anemic passing game to try to beat them.

-This is certainly a good week to do so.
-Seattle’s run defense is the second-worst in the league allowing 145.8 yards per game.
-They gave up 283 to the Raiders in Week 12 – 229 of those to Josh Jacobs – and in the five games beginning with that meltdown have allowed 184.8 per contest.
+This certainly would be a good week to do so.
+The Seahawks’ run defense is the second-worst in the league, allowing 145.8 yards per game.
+They gave up 283 to the Raiders in Week 12, and in the five games beginning with that one, they have allowed 184.8 per contest.

-“I definitely think there are some opportunities there,” Jets running back Zonovan Knight told Newsday.
+“I definitely think there are some opportunities there,” running back Zonovan Knight told Newsday.
 “That’s what the coaches have been stressing.
-We just have to figure out some of the miscues we’ve been having, find ways to execute, and be more of a threat in the run game.”
+We just have to figure out some of the miscues we’ve been having, find ways to execute and be more of a threat in the run game.”

-Knight and Michael Carter are the two main ballcarriers so it is no surprise they think the Jets should try to run their way into the postseason.
+Knight and Michael Carter are the two main ballcarriers, so it is no surprise that they think the Jets should try to run their way into the postseason.
 But they also happen to be correct.

-Both put the blame on themselves for the recent lack of production despite the systemic failures.
+Despite the systemic failures, both put the blame on themselves for the recent lack of production.

 If the Jets can fight their way into the postseason, their rushing attack will become even more important to their success.